 This should go without saying, but you’re going to get the best photos by hiring a professional to take your engagement photos.
 Your engagement is such a short and special chapter in your life and your relationship, and you deserve to commemorate that time with beautiful photos together.

 If possible, we highly recommend booking your engagement photos with your wedding photographer.
 This gives you an opportunity to get comfortable and connect with your photographer prior to your big day, making for even better photos from your wedding.

 8. When In Doubt, Kiss It Out

-If you haven’t spent a lot of time in front of a camera (and let’s face it – who has?), you may be pretty nervous or become stiff during your shoot.
-A quick way to loosen up while still getting great photos is to go in for a kiss!
+If you haven’t spent a lot of time in front of a camera (and let’s face it–who has?), you may be pretty nervous or become stiff.
+A quick way to loosen up while still getting great photos is to go in for a kiss.
 This can help you connect with your partner and forget the camera is even around, which makes for more natural photos anyway.

-Now you are photo-ready!
+You’re officially photo-ready!
 Remember to relax and have fun, and we promise you, your engagement photos will come out beautifully.
 Now that you’ve tackled photos, it’s time to take on the world that is wedding planning.
-We understand that it can be overwhelming, to say the least, which is why we’ve put together the ultimate wedding planning guide – a step-by-step roadmap!
+We understand that it can be overwhelming, to say the least, which is why we’ve put together the ultimate wedding planning guide!